jpuritz/dDocent/README.md

 dDocent
 =======

 This script serves as an interactive bash wrapper to QC, assemble, map, and call SNPs from double digest RAD data.
+It is designed to run on Linux based machines with large memory capacity and multiple processing cores

 #Requirements